DCASE-REPO/dcase2019_task2_baseline/README.md

 ```
   This will produce checkpoint files in `train_dir` having the name prefix `model.ckpt-N` with
   increasing N, where N represents the number of batches of examples seen by the model.
 By default,
-  checkpoints are written every 100 batches (edit the saver settings in `train.py`o to change this).
+  checkpoints are written every 100 batches.
+Edit the saver settings in `train.py` to change this.

   This will also print the loss at each step on standard output, as well as add summary entries to a
   TensorFlow event log in `train_dir` which can be viewed by running a TensorBoard server pointed at